 To Save Electricity, Identify What’s Using It

 For one month, we committed to unplugging as many things as possible when they weren’t in use.
 Our last electricity bill was for April, and it was $76.75.
-It’s not a high bill to start with, but we don’t have air conditioning and it’s rare to use the heat during the day in the winter.
+Which is not a high bill to start with compared to most families.
+However, we don’t have air conditioning and it’s rare to use the heat during the day in the winter.

-With neither the air conditioning and the heater being an issue, the focus becomes big appliances in the kitchen like the stove, dishwasher and fridge.
-Then it’s the small things that have actual plugs, which requires a walk around the house to really see what we routinely plugged in.
+With neither the air conditioning and the heater being an issue, the focus becomes big appliances in the kitchen.
+Then it’s the small things that have actual plugs, which requires a walk around the house to really see what’s plugged in.

 On the first pass, I noticed LOTS of things that were plugged in and not being used.
 Here’s just a handful of items I found when I went through the house, room by room: